n1299cb/Impulcifer-Atmos/README.md

 This project is a fork of Impulcifer by Jaakko Pasanen.
 Modifications © 2025 Blaring Sound LLC.
 Licensed under the MIT License.

-Impulcifer is a tool for creating binaural room impulse responses (BRIR) for speaker virtualization on headphones.
+Earprint is a tool for creating binaural room impulse responses (BRIR) for speaker virtualization on headphones.

 Normally headphones sound inside your head which is a clear disadvantage for games and movies but also for music because basically all material has been created for speakers.
 Virtual surround technologies for headphones have existed